tesseral-labs/docs/fern/pages/quickstart.md

 In the previous two sections, you added authentication to your [frontend](#add-tesseral-to-your-clientside-code) and [backend](#add-tesseral-to-your-serverside-code).
 Both of these were running on localhost.
-To go to production, you need to:
+To go to production, you need to create a new production Project (i.e., not your sandbox Project).
+Then, you need to:

-1. Use your production publishable keys, instead of the dev ones you've used so far.
+1. Use publishable keys for your *production* Project, instead of the publishable keys for your *sandbox* Project that you've used so far.
 This is the only code change you need to make.

-2. Go into the Tesseral Console, and configure a custom domain for your Project's Vault.
+2. Go into the Tesseral Console, and configure a custom domain for your production Project's Vault.
 Right now, your production Project uses a Tesseral-assigned URL that looks like `project-[...].tesseral.app`.

    In production, we recommend you use a domain you control instead of a domain